turpault/proxy/docs/oauth2-custom-endpoints.md

   }
 }

+// Initiate login process
+function login() {
+  // Redirect to the custom login path window.location.href = '/auth/login';
+}

 // Handle OAuth2 flow
 function initiateOAuth() {
-  // The middleware will automatically redirect to the OAuth provider window.location.href = '/protected-route';
+  // The middleware will redirect unauthenticated users to the login path
+  // which then redirects to the OAuth provider window.location.href = '/protected-route';
 }
 ```